THZ-GH/THZs-Tailless-Cursors/README.md

 A few Windows cursors I made.
 Inspired by Posy on YouTube.
 Some of this work is not mine.

-Some code (such as the installer, for example) was modified or mirrored from [https://code.garrettmills.dev/garrettmills/archive-posy-cursors](url).
+Some code (such as the installer) was modified or mirrored from [https://code.garrettmills.dev/garrettmills/archive-posy-cursors](url).